 • 200 Square Miles

 The Burnout series is known for fast-paced racing action coupled with less-than-accurate, arcade-style physics.
-It's loved for standing apart from the usual racing game; near misses and causing huge crashes are encouraged, rather than something to avoid.
+It's loved by players for standing apart from the usual racing game; near misses and causing huge crashes are encouraged, rather than something to avoid.
 Something the series is less well known for is having large maps.

 Burnout Paradise gives the player a huge 200-square-mile map to explore at their leisure.
 Races are simple to start.
-One great aspect is that there's no set course during a race - players are free to pick their own route to the finish line.
+One great aspect is that there's no set course during a race.
+Players are free to pick their own route to the finish line.

 18 Death Stranding